madsmtm/objc2/crates/objc2/src/topics/about_generated/cargo_features.md

 with it, such as when just starting a new project and experimenting or when running an example, use the `"all"` feature.

+A complication is that ...
+- Rust can't do automatic linking yet, so we don't get the benefits from the linker removing libraries that aren't needed.
+  - Which means that every dependency/framework should ideally be explicitly requested by the user.
+  - Otherwise, e.g. UniformTypeIdentifiers might get linked, which is only available on newer OSes, and hence would fail at runtime on older OSes.

 ## File features